akashic

 Once a reliably Republican stronghold anchored by affluent suburban communities north of Atlanta, Georgia's 6th has swung nearly 20 points toward Democrats since 2012, reflecting rapid demographic change and shifting college-educated voter preferences.

-Its demographics — a population of 836,439, a 54% non-Hispanic-white share, a median household income of $113,031 — situate the district close to national averages on several dimensions.
+A population of 836,439, a 54% non-Hispanic-white share, and a median household income of $113,031 describe the district.

 Compare two places, side by side